Open-EO/openeo.org/news/2024-02-06-openeo-ogc-rfc.md

 ---
 news:   true
-title:  OGC seeks public comment on the adoption of openEO as a Community Standard
+title:  OGC seeks public comment on the adoption of openEO as a Community Standard (phase 1)
 date:   2024-02-06
 author: Matthias Mohr
 ---